tamerayoub/ai-lead-gen-agency/replit.md

 ### Technical Implementations

 The backend is built with Express.js and TypeScript, providing a REST API.
 It utilizes PostgreSQL via Neon serverless driver and Drizzle ORM for type-safe data access.
-The schema includes tables for users, properties, leads, conversations, AI settings, and integration configurations.
-Authentication is planned using session-based methods with a PostgreSQL session store.
+The schema includes tables for users (with OAuth support), sessions, properties, leads, conversations, AI settings, and integration configurations.
+Authentication is fully implemented using Replit Auth with session-based methods and PostgreSQL session store.

 ### Feature Specifications